 - What did you see?
 (Leaves blowing, branches bending, acorns falling, squirrels gathering)

 - What did you feel? (wind blowing on face, dry leaves, rough/smooth sticks)

 - What did you smell? (firewood burning, grass being cut, leaves and dirt being blown)

 2. A large leaf pattern will be traced and cut out of butcher paper (1 per student).

 3. The title Autumn Is… will be written at the top of each large leaf.

 4. Each student will sort nature items according to color/category (e.g. red leaves, brown leaves, acorns, wheat, etc.).

 5. Groups of items will be glued onto the large paper leaf.

 6. Items are labeled.

-For students that may have difficulty with sorting and/or labeling, here are two options:
+For students that may have difficulty with sorting and/or labeling, here are some options: